-This standard defines a single model for recognising revenue based on five-step principles.
+This standard defines a single model for recognising revenue based on principles set out in five steps.
 These five steps enable to identify the distinct performance obligations included in the contracts and allocate the transaction price among them.
 The income related to those performance obligations is recognised as revenue when the latter are satisfied, namely when the control of the promised goods or services has been transferred.